stephensxu/stephensxu.github.io/_posts/2014-09-29-craziest-bug.markdown

 <img src="https://s3-us-west-1.amazonaws.com/stephensxu.github.io/my_craziest_bug/ios_8.0.2_update_notes.png" height="382" width="750">

 Oh well.
 Had I read this upgrade notes before going through all these hustles, maybe it would have saved efforts; but if time reverse back I’d rather to go through this process again.
-This was a great opportunity for me to learn how to use a proxy server for debugging purpose, to do some in-depth analysis of HTTP request and response cycle, and to learn one of my most important lessons in web development so far.
+This was a great opportunity for me to learn how to use a proxy server for debugging purpose and in-depth analysis of HTTP request and response cycle.
+Most importantly, this turned into one of the most memorable moment in my journey.
 I hope you find this useful as well.

 Questions?
 Email me at stephensxub@gmail.com